 The library provides in its collection material of varied points of view, some of which may be regarded as controversial for any number of reasons.
-Discretion in the choice of material to be borrowed or used will be left to the adult patron; guidance in the choice of materials for children is the sole responsibility of the child=s parent or guardian.

 The Pictou-Antigonish Regional Library Board adheres to the Canadian Library Association Statement on Intellectual Freedom.
 (See Appendix A)